Foreign Relations & International Law Lawfare News

 While ISIS remains an insurgent threat in Iraq and Syria and a global threat as a terrorist network, it no longer controls significant territory and the risk it poses is a fraction of what it once was.
 But there is no clear global coalition—political or military—to address the threat posed by the Assad regime, which has killed exponentially more people than ISIS, facilitated the group’s terrorist activities, and caused population displacement, migration flows, and tremendous regional instability.
 The international community stepped up to the challenge of ISIS, but it has failed miserably to address the multifaceted challenges presented by the Assad regime, let alone address the calamity that is the Assad regime itself.

-Matthew Levitt is the Fromer-Wexler fellow and director of the Reinhard Program on Counterterrorism and Intelligence at the Washington Institute for Near East Policy.
-Previously, Levitt served as a counterterrorism analyst at the FBI and as deputy assistant secretary for intelligence and analysis at the U.S. Treasury Department.
+Matthew Levitt is the Fromer-Wexler Fellow and director of the Reinhard Program on Counterterrorism and Intelligence at the Washington Institute for Near East Policy.
+He is the author of “Hezbollah: The Global Footprint of Lebanon’s Party of God.”

 Subscribe to Lawfare